 If you would like further information about their activities or would like to join a meeting, please contact them directly using the links at the bottom of the page.

 Sakura-kai is an independent study group which started in 1987 with the aim of teaching Japanese.
 All the teachers are volunteers, some qualified and others teaching for the first time.
-There are 4 different classes for varying abilities, which are held on Tuesdays from 12:30-1:30pm.
-For more information, please contact by email.
+There are 4 different classes for varying abilities, which are held once a week for an hour.
+For more information, please contact by email at: email@example.com.

 Ichiyo School of Ikebana

 The Ichiyo School of Ikebana was founded in 1937.
 It uses a simplified and systematic way of teaching, with encouragement of personal interpretation enabling students to make progress within a comparatively short period of time.
-Classes are for any level and are held on a Wednesday from 11.15 a.m. to 2.45 p.m once a month.
-The contact is Mrs Tricia Hill (e-mail).
+Classes are for any level and are held on a Wednesday from 11.15 a.m. to 2.45 p.m four times per year.
+If interested in joining, please contact Mrs Tricia Hill: firstname.lastname@example.org.

 Arranging Meetings at Daiwa Foundation Japan House

 Daiwa Foundation Japan House provides facilities in central London to support UK-Japan exchange activities.
 It has meeting rooms available from Monday to Friday, 9:30am-5:00pm (excluding bank holidays) and is conveniently located near Baker Street station (Circle, Metropolitan, Hammersmith & City, Bakerloo and Jubilee lines).

 If you belong to an organization/group involved in UK-Japan relations or are planning an event or short course related to Japan or Japanese culture, please contact the Programme Director, Shihoko Ogawa at firstname.lastname@example.org, to discuss how Daiwa Foundation Japan House could accommodate your needs.